jamesquinlan/Intro-Database-SQL/lectures/improve_performance.md

 In many cases queries return tens of thousands (if not hundreds of thousands) of records or are highly complex, subsequently affecting the performance (i.e., slow queries).
 There are several techniques for improving the performance of database queries, this is referred to as __performance tuning__.

-Some ways to improve the performance of a database (assuming it is in third normal form 3NF):
+We examine three ways to improve the performance of a database (assuming it is in third normal form 3NF).
+These are:

 1. Create indexes
 2. SQL statement tuning
-3. Properly joining tables
-4. Avoid using `OR` and `HAVING`
-5. Avoid using large sorting operations
+3. Stored Procedures